The House of Da Vinci

 The House of Da Vinci is a 2017 puzzle adventure game developed by Slovak indie studio Blue Brain Games.
-The game is based on fictional events that occurred during the Renaissance.
+The game is based on fictional events set during the Renaissance.

-The game is available in English, French, German, Spanish, Brazilian Portuguese, Czech, Slovak, Russian, Turkish, Italian, Polish, Japanese, Korean, Simplified Chinese, Hindi and Malay.

-In 2019, Blue Brain Games released a sequel The House of Da Vinci 2.
+Blue Brain Games released three sequels: The House of Da Vinci 2 in 2019, The House of Da Vinci 3 in 2022, and The House of Da Vinci VR in 2024.

 Premise

 The story is set up in Florence, Italy during the Renaissance.
-The player is Leonardo Da Vinci's most promising apprentice.
-Leonardo has disappeared.
-The player starts searching for the truth in Leonardo Da Vinci's house.
-However, Leonardo's workshop is full of puzzles, inventions, escape mechanisms and objects hidden in all corners of decorated rooms.
-The players have to solve series of puzzles in different rooms in order to find whether Da Vinci has left any message for them.
+The player is Leonardo da Vinci's apprentice, searching for the missing master.
+The player starts the search in Da Vinci's house and has to solve a series of puzzles in different rooms in order to find clues for Da Vinci's whereabouts.

 Gameplay

 Apart from complex puzzles that are physics based, the player gains access to two lenses with supernatural abilities.
 With one, they can see hidden codes and with the other they can see what had happened in the past.
 The player occasionally gets to see letters from their master Da Vinci and also from the antagonists.
-The player gets closer to finding the truth after completion of every level.